jkup/jonkuperman.com/about/index.md

 <h1>Hi friends!</h1>
 <p>
     I'm Jon Kuperman.
-I work as a Developer Advocate for Cloudflare!
-I used to work at Adobe and before that I worked at Brave, Twitter and Barracuda Networks.
-I've been doing web development for the past 12 years and absolutely love it!
+I work as an engineer for Bloomberg!
+I've had the priviledge of working for some amazing companies like Cloudflare, Adobe, Brave, Twitter and Barracuda Networks.
+My career has gone from web development (12 years) to Developer Evangalism and now I work on C++ and TypeScript infrastructure!
 I record workshops on
     <a href="https://frontendmasters.com/courses/chrome-dev-tools-v2/">
         Chrome DevTools
     </a>